plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Monk/Monk Class.md

 ### Ki Abilities

 You use your Wisdom whenever an ability refers to your Ki Ability.
-In addition, you use your Wisdom modifier when calculating the Saving Throw DC for [Techniques](#techniques) and other Monk Abilities you perform and when making an *Attack Roll* for *Ki Attacks*.
+In addition, you use your Wisdom modifier when calculating the Saving Throw DC for [Techniques][T] and other Monk Abilities you perform and when making an *Attack Roll* for *Ki Attacks*.

 **Ki Save DC** = `8 + your proficiency bonus + your Wisdom modifier`
 **Ki Attack Modifier** = `your proficiency bonus + your Wisdom modifier`